 - On Windows: Ctrl + Shift + V

 Those are some of the commonly used shortcuts that I think will help you a lot.
+You can view the list of supported keyboard shortcuts by pressing Ctrl + / (Windows, Chrome OS) or CMD + / (macOS).
 If you want to learn all the relevant keyboard shortcuts, head over to Google’s documentation on the same.

 Google Docs has changed the way we use word processors.
 Instead of bringing a plethora of features that 90% of people will never use, it brings a clean writing experience that makes everything easier.
-Yes, it might take you a few days to get acclimated to the software, but that’s worth it.
+Yes, it might take you a few days to get acclimated to some of the features of the software, but that’s worth it.
 Do you use Google Docs?
 Let us know in the comments below.